Valhalla train crash: Theories and issues

-Several weeks after the accident, the design of the ML350's gear shift lever, a small paddle that protrudes from the steering column, rather than the usual large lever between the seats, was suggested as a possible cause of the accident.
-To put the car in drive, the driver must push the paddle down; pulling it up puts it in reverse.
-The Brodys had only bought the car two months earlier, Consumer Reports noted, and it was possible Ellen might have still been getting used to this newer method of changing gears, and making the occasional mistake, such as her otherwise apparently inexplicable move into the train's path after Hope had backed up to allow her to do so as well.
+The ML350's gear-shift lever design also came up as a possible factor several weeks later.
+It uses a small paddle that protrudes from the steering column, instead of a large lever between the seats.
+To put the vehicle in drive, the driver must push the paddle down; pulling it up puts it in reverse.
+The Brodys had only bought the SUV two months earlier, Consumer Reports noted.
+It was possible Ellen might have still been getting used to this newer method of changing gears, and making the occasional mistake, which could have been the reason she moved into the train's path after Hope had backed up.
 "If someone isn't familiar with one of these systems, they could do exactly the wrong thing in an emergency," said the magazine's director of auto testing, Jake Fisher, who admitted to having made that mistake more than once.

 Reports and conclusions

-The NTSB released a preliminary report into the accident on February 23, 2015.
-Two years after the accident, however, it had still not released its final report.
-Local officials who awaited any safety recommendations the board was expected to make, including Rep. Nita Lowey, contrasted that with the ten months it took the NTSB to issue its final report on the December 2013 Spuyten Duyvil derailment on Metro-North's Hudson Line, which killed four, and the 16 months it took to issue its report on the 2008 California wreck that had prompted Congress to mandate positive train control.
-The NTSB did not explain why it was taking so long but said it expected the final report to come out in spring 2017.
+The NTSB released a preliminary report into the accident three weeks afterward.
+It did not release its final report for over two years, to the consternation of local officials awaiting any safety recommendations the board was expected to make.
+Rep. Nita Lowey contrasted that timeline with the ten months it took the NTSB to issue its final report on the December 2013 Spuyten Duyvil derailment on Metro-North's Hudson Line, which killed four, and the 16 months it took to issue its report on the 2008 California wreck that had prompted Congress to mandate positive train control.
+The NTSB never explained why it was taking so long.

-In July 2017, the NTSB released its final report, which found the probable cause of the accident to be "the driver of the sport-utility vehicle, for undetermined reasons, moving the vehicle on to the tracks".
+The final report found the probable cause of the accident to be "the driver of the sport-utility vehicle, for undetermined reasons, moving the vehicle on to the tracks".
 In addition, the driver stopping within the crossing and leaving the vehicle during the warning period, the third rail penetrating the passenger car, and the post-accident fire were all found to be contributing factors.